-Water softener hookup
+Water softener installation

 The piping around a water softener can be confusing.
 A cold water branch before the water softener doesn’t necessarily indicate a problem.
 It’s standard procedure to branch off one cold water line to supply outdoor hose connections (and sometimes another to the kitchen sink and refrigerator icemaker if you don’t want to drink softened water).